-This message is to let you know about upcoming changes to cloud.gov’s CDN and domain services.
+This message is to let you know about recent and upcoming changes to cloud.gov’s relational database services, which include the following:

 What do cloud.gov customers need to do?

 At this time, customers who are currently running shared database server instances will need to begin planning a migration to a dedicated instance plan.
 To perform a migration, a customer must export their existing database and restore it into a new instance created with a dedicated service plan.
 We have instructions on how to export a database on our website and will send out more information on how to perform the restore in the near future.

 New sandbox users will be able to use the new dedicated instance plans right away, and we will be reaching out to customers about under-utilized instances at the aforementioned date with additional information and instructions for next steps.

 Why are the shared instance plans being deprecated?

 We are deprecating the shared instance plans in favor of offering new, micro- and small-sized dedicated instance plans.
 This will enable us to improve our security compliance posture and offer more performant and efficient database server choices for our customers.